Park Planning Process

 Neighborhood parks are generally less than 10 acres in size or less, are surrounded by homes and are designed for the casual park user staying one hour or less.
 Grass areas are multi-use and intended for either practice games or informal activities.
 Play areas, picnic facilities and other low key features are considered in a neighborhood park design.
 Because these parks are located within a half to one mile radius to homes and the stay at the park is short, restrooms are not typically provided.
 Examples of neighborhood parks include Misty Wood Park, Cambria Park, Woodbridge Park, Erven Park and Summerhill Park.
 The neighborhood park fund provides for the development of a series of these types of parks located within a specific plan area.
 Neighborhood park funds from one area cannot be used to build a park in another area.

 For more answers to frequently asked questions, click here.

-Planning our parks from start to finish is approximately a one and a half year process.
-Typically it takes a year for design and preparation of the “blue prints” and six more months for construction and plant establishment.
+Planning our parks from start to finish is approximately a two year process.
+Typically it takes a year for design and preparation of the “blue prints” and a year for construction and plant establishment.
 Depending on the project and issues related to it, these timelines will vary.
 Why is this process so long?
-Below is an outline of the various steps taken in planning a park.
+Below is an outline of the various steps and timeline taken in planning a park.